Back to top

 The local community’s 2018 Vision Plan provides numerous ideas for projects that could provide “in-place” restoration of natural resource services that have been lost due to contamination of resources in Newtown Creek.
 We will also consider off-site restoration projects, if reasonable and appropriate, to address natural resource service losses.

 On March 1st, 2024, the Trustees released a Draft Natural Resource Damage Assessment Plan for public comment.
-The Draft Plan is available for comments for 45 days until April 15, 2024.
+The Draft Plan is available for comments until May 30th, 2024.
 After the comment period closes, the Trustees will review, summarize, and incorporate them as applicable into the Final Damage Assessment Plan.
 The Draft Plan describes the Trustees’ proposed approach to assess natural resource and resource service injuries resulting from the release of hazardous substances in Newtown Creek.

 Fish community survey on Newtown Creek.